 The nouns are employment (or unemployment), employer for a person who gives jobs to people, and employee for a person who receives work.
 Adjectives are employed (or unemployed) and (un)employable.

-To neglect is to not find the time to do what needs to be done: to not maintain one’s business or property or take care of responsibilities.
+To neglect is to not find the time to take care of your responsibilities.
 (If you neglect your garden, the grass and weeds will grow and it may become a jungle, or plants may die for lack of water.)
 Someone who often neglects parts of his or her job is negligent.
 His negligence can cause the company problems.

 To verify is to find out or prove if something is true.
 (It comes from French and Latin: true + make).
-We can make four adjectives from it: verifiable (something that can be checked and proved true) , unverifiable (something that cannot be proved), verified (something that has been checked or shown to be true), and unverified (something that has not.)
-There are also two related nouns: verification and verifiability.
+We can make four adjectives from it.
+Verifiable is something that can be checked and confirmed as true.
+Unverifiable is something that cannot be proved.Verified is something that has been checked or shown to be true, and unverified is something that has not.
+There is also a noun: verification.

-(Actually, there are quite a few more if you add forms of ‘overexcite.’
-There is also the noun ‘excitation,’ which often refers to electrical current or nerve stimulation-- a cause, compared to ‘excitement,’ which is a condition.)
+(Actually, there are quite a few more if you add the similar forms of ‘overexcite.’
+There is also the noun ‘excitation,’ which often refers to electrical current or nerve stimulation.

 Similar word builder formations: thought> thoughtful> thoughtfully or thoughtfulness or thought> thoughtless> thoughtlessly.
 Meaning> meaningful (and meaningfully) or meaningless.
 Rest> restful or restless> restlessly or restlessness.
 Sleep> sleepless> sleeplessly, tire>tired or tireless> tirelessly,word>wordless> wordlessly, etc.